Cudderson/natural-selection/README.md

   let parents = selectParentsForReproduction(potential_parents, organisms.length);
   ```

-- Finally, we create parent couples by randomly pairing male and female organisms from `potential_parents`.
-My algorithm creates parent couples equal to half the population size.
+- For this algorithm, I chose to create a number parent couples equal to half the population size.
 We'll see why in the crossover phase.

-- Note: `selection_factor` is an optimization I implemented to keep array sizes smaller as `average_fitness` increases, as well as strengthen selection-bias in early generations.
-However, it is not necessary for the overall-functioning of the algorithm.
-- consider mentioning roulette wheel selection???
-  - (put in correct place if used) This implementation allows for an organism to be selected for more than one parent couple, i.e., an organism can reproduce with multiple others.
-Theoretically, one single female could be selected for every single parent couple, and be the mother to each offspring organism in the next-generation.)
+- This implementation allows for an organism to be selected for more than one parent couple, i.e., an organism can reproduce with multiple others.
+(Theoretically, one single female could be selected for every single parent couple, and be the mother to each offspring organism in the next-generation.)

+- *Technical: This particular method of selection would be considered [fitness proportionate selection](https://en.wikipedia.org/wiki/Fitness_proportionate_selection), or 'roulette wheel selection', where all organisms are given a chance of being selected proportionate to their fitness score.
+It's not guaranteed that the highest-fitness organisms will be selected, nor that the lowest-fitness organisms won't be.*

 #

 ### Crossover

   - With our parent-organisms selected, we can begin the crossover phase.

   - Genes of the selected parent-couples will be combined to create new offspring organisms!

   - ```javascript
     function crossover(parents_to_crossover) {